Priority (fencing): Offensive actions

-Defensive Actions
+Defensive actions

 The parry is the defensive action made with the weapon to prevent an offensive action arriving.

 Point in line

 The point in line position is a specific position in which the fencer's sword arm is kept straight and the point of his weapon continually threatens his opponent's valid target, which gains right-of-way.

 Attacks on the blade

-A fencer can 'beat' their opponent's blade as a preparation to make an offensive action (as opposed to hitting their blade as a parry to defend against an opponents action).
+A fencer can 'beat' their opponent's blade as a preparation to make an offensive action (as opposed to hitting their blade as a parry to defend against an opponent's action).